0xTycoon/wololo/README.md

 ### About

-Wololo is a Moloch v2 mod that implements a DAO for the CEO of CryptoPunks (CIG).
+Wololo is a Moloch v2 mod that aims to implement a DAO for the CEO of CryptoPunks (CIG).

+Pople would deposit their LP tokens as a tribute, then the DAO would farm them to build a treasury.
+The DAO could also buy the CEO title and operate all the functions of the CEO.

 ### Changes: